The company overview

 b) Revenue recognition

 The revenue is recognized on the basis of Mercantile System of Accounting.
 The expenses and Income considered payable and receivable respectively are accounted on accrual basis.
-Revenue from sale of goods is recognised when significant risk and reward of ownership is transferred to tire customer and commodity has been delivered to the customer.
+Revenue from sale of goods is recognised when significant risk and reward of ownership is transferred to the customer and commodity has been delivered to the customer.

 c) Interest